PortSwigger's Server-Side Vulnerabilities Path: What the Labs Don't Tell You (And Why Rana Khalil's Videos Fill the Gap)

 Are the areas covered in this path.
 They do give some information, but it’s more an overview of a topic than an in-depth explanation.

 Second, watch a video of a brief overview of the BurpSuite UI.
 The lab jumps right into BurpSuite without discussing what each area is for.
 They just assume you know what a Repeater is and how to use it.
-There is a lot in the UI as BurpSuite is a very versatile tool, so I will cover the key areas needed and used for these labs.
+There is a lot in the UI (user interface) as BurpSuite is a very versatile tool, so I will cover the key areas needed and used for these labs.

 When they say this is an ‘apprentice path’, they are assuming you are familiar with the BurpSuite program, but are new to the methods hackers use.